p-/socket-connect-bpf/README.md

     sudo ./socket-connect-bpf -a

+#### AS data
 AS data of [IPtoASN](https://iptoasn.com/) is used.
 The local AS-Number lookup will require some more RAM.

+To update the local AS data file run:

+    ./updateASData.sh

 ## Development